Yuoto/PyRend/README.md

 <br />
 Run the script "rendererTest.py" to test renderer.<br />
 Run the script "generate_Synthetic_V2.py" to generate training data with groundtruths in .json format<br />
+Notice: Newer version of pyassimp might not work